 Often, we are brought in to install new equipment that has to match the historical feel of the venue, while utilizing the strength and durability of modern technology.

-We were recently commissioned to install an acoustic treatment solution to divide the historic St Kilda Town Hall, which was build in 1890.
+We were recently commissioned to install an acoustic treatment solution to divide the historic St Kilda Town Hall, which was built in 1890.
 To fit within the heritage requirements of the building, we dyed our double-layered 400GSM wool curtains to the specified colours.

 The result was an acoustic curtain that made use of modern-day technologies to ensure it worked as an effective acoustic solution and would be extremely durable; while fitting in with the historic feel of the venue.